 Quality Time with Family Ties is a weekly podcast in which three guys watch and review Family Ties - the '80s sitcom that made Michael J. Fox a star.

-"The Play's the Thing."
-Today on QTWFT, we learn . . .
-You’re out, Goodvibe.
+"Designing Woman."
+Today on QTWFT, we learn . . . third time’s the charm.

 Tread Perilously is a podcast in which hosts Erik Amaya and author Justin Robinson watch the “worst” episodes of popular TV shows, attempting to determine if they would continue to watch the series based on the most off-key moments.